-Michelin Guide is one of the most renowned tourist guides in the world.
-If you are looking for a high-end Japanese restaurant, you should definitely look for Michelin-starred restaurants and prepare your wallet.
-In this article we will look at restaurants in Japan that have Michelin stars.
+The Michelin Guide is one of the most renowned travel guides in the world.
+If you are looking for a high-level Japanese restaurant, you should definitely look for restaurants with Michelin stars and prepare your wallet.
+In this article, we will see restaurants in Japan that have Michelin stars.

-Remember that the Michelin Guide establishes from 1 to 3 stars to measure culinary excellence.
-It's not like that classic 5-star rating that some use.
-In the culinary world, critics judge with only 3 stars.
+Remember that the Michelin Guide awards from one to 3 stars to measure culinary excellence.
+It is not like that classic 5-star rating that some use.
+In culinary arts, critics judge with only 3 stars.

-The list below has the most up-to-date stars of 2019-2020.
+The list below has the most updated stars from 2019-2020.
 It may happen that a restaurant loses its star or has not been judged by a certain date.
-I hope you like the list of restaurants in this article.
+I hope you enjoy the list of restaurants in this article.

-We won't go into details about the restaurants on this list.
+We will not go into details about the restaurants on this list.
 We recommend searching by name to access the official website or see reviews on sites like Google Maps.

 Japanese restaurants with Michelin stars